gnosis/dx-examples-api/README.md

 project and documentation on how to run your own bots to ensure market liquidity.
 * [Github: dx-react](https://github.com/gnosis/dx-react): Front end web
-application for the Dutch X seller interface
+application for the DutchX seller interface